Armand31/DiviX-Public/README.md

 ## Personnal work

 Dividoc and Divimap were started by 7 students in third-year university (from the upper promotion, in 2020) and many of the specifications were respected.
 The year after, my professor asked me to continue the project with 6 other students of my choice.
 During 3 months, I worked with other as the group leader, focusing on :
-- Correct existings bugs
+- Correcting existings bugs
-- Add new features
+- Adding new features
-- Create the web server
+- Creating the web server

 At the end of this, we had a solid project but not good enough to go to a production.
-Six months later (march 2022), my professor and I decided I could, alone, do a complete refactoring of the Android apps.
+Six months later (march 2022), I decided to do, alone and on my free time, a complete refactoring of the Android apps.
 Then I focused on :
-- Improving the programming logic
+- Totally rethinking and re-implementing the programming logic of applications
 - Remodeling and implementing the UI, based on Material Design and the basic principles of the UI field
-- Suppressing warning and deprecated functions
+- Suppressing warnings and deprecated functions
 - Commenting the code and correcting bugs

 ## Timeline